-Napo and Napo Therapeutics intend to leverage the orphan medicines marketing authorization incentives from the EMA for the short bowel syndrome and congenital diarrheal disorders indications for crofelemer for the licensed territories in the European Union.
+Napo and Napo Therapeutics intend to leverage the orphan medicines marketing authorization incentives from the EMA for the SBS and CDD indications for crofelemer for the licensed territories in the European Union.
 EMA has developed a regulatory procedure for sponsor eligibility for incentives available for drugs with ODD for the appropriate patient populations in an expedited manner.
 The EMA is responsible for scientific evaluation of centralized marketing authorization applications ("MAA").
 Once granted by the European Commission, the centralized MAA is valid in all EU member states, Iceland, Norway and Liechtenstein.